Dracula, the Musical: Act II

-Holmwood, Morris, and Dr. Seward have uncovered Dracula's hiding place in the house Harker had sold to him while they were in Transylvania.
-Van Helsing, Holmwood, Morris, and Dr. Seward leave, leaving Mina with Harker.
-While Harker shows the men to the door, Mina can't help but feel a growing need to save Dracula from destruction.
-Unable to fight her desire for the Count any longer, she invites the vampire into the house ("If I Could Fly").
-Dracula enters and puts Harker in a trance before seducing Mina.
-The two share a moment of passion before Dracula cuts open his chest and lets Mina taste his blood, intending to turn her into a vampire ("The Seduction (There's Always A Tomorrow")).
-The vampire hunters return and confront Dracula, causing him to flee ("It's Over").
+Meanwhile, Holmwood, Morris, and Dr. Seward discover Dracula’s London refuge in the house Harker sold to him while imprisoned in Transylvania.
+Van Helsing departs with the men, leaving Mina alone with Harker.
+As Harker sees them out, Mina becomes increasingly consumed by a desire to save Dracula from destruction.
+Unable to resist her longing any longer, she invites him into the house (“If I Could Fly”).
+Dracula places Harker into a trance and seduces Mina.
+Their moment of passion culminates when Dracula cuts open his chest and allows Mina to drink his blood, intending to transform her into a vampire (“Mina's Seduction”).
+The hunters return and confront Dracula, forcing him to flee (“It’s Over”).

-Using hypnosis, Van Helsing gets Mina, who is now telepathically connected to Dracula, to reveal the Count's whereabouts.
-Dracula is shown to be returning home to Transylvania due to the destruction of his hiding place in London.
-Mina makes each man, even Harker, promise to kill her if it seems her soul is beyond saving ("Jonathan's Promise").
-The hunters then prepare for their journey and the final battle with Dracula ("Deep In the Darkest Night").
-Meanwhile, Harker broods over the horrifying promise he has made to his wife but vows to keep it ("Before the Summer Ends").
+Through hypnosis, Van Helsing uses Mina’s growing telepathic bond to uncover Dracula’s whereabouts.
+She reveals that he is retreating to Transylvania after the destruction of his London sanctuary.
+Fearing her own damnation, Mina extracts a solemn promise from each of the men—including Harker—that they will kill her if her soul cannot be saved (“Jonathan’s Promise”).
+The group prepares for the journey and the final confrontation (“Deep in the Darkest Night”).
+Left alone, Harker agonizes over the terrible vow he has made but resolves to honor it (“Before the Summer Ends”).

-Aboard a train, Van Helsing again hypnotizes Mina to reveal Dracula's movements.
-She reveals Dracula is hidden in a coffin in the hull of a ship, before becoming engulfed by Dracula's mind.
-With the trance broken, Mina retires while the others plan their next move. ("The Train Sequence/Life After Life-Reprise").
+Aboard a train, Van Helsing once again hypnotizes Mina, who reveals that Dracula is concealed within a coffin in the hull of a ship.
+The trance deepens as Dracula’s presence overwhelms her mind, forcing Van Helsing to break the connection.
+Mina withdraws to rest while the others plot their next move (“The Train Sequence / Life After Life (Reprise)”).

-Dracula, back at his castle, reflects on his eternal life and realizes he has fallen deeply in love with Mina ("The Longer I Live").
+Returned to his castle, Dracula broods over the solitude and emotional desolation that accompany his immortal existence.
+Touched by her purity, he comes to the realization that he has fallen profoundly in love with Mina (“The Longer I Live”).

-The hunters reach Dracula's castle, and the showdown takes place.
-Morris is killed by Dracula when he tries to stake the vampire in his coffin.
-Van Helsing leaves Mina in a protective circle of holy water to help Holmwood, Harker, and Dr. Seward fight Dracula's Brides.
-Dracula shortly appears before Mina, who now decides to follow her beloved into the darkness ("At Last").
-Upon hearing the death screams of his brides, Dracula realizes that Mina will share the same fate if she becomes a vampire.
-Having fallen in love with her, he cannot bring himself to condemn her to live in death.
+The hunters arrive at Dracula’s castle, where the final confrontation unfolds.
+Morris is killed when he attempts to stake Dracula in his coffin.
+Van Helsing leaves Mina protected within a sacred circle of holy water while he joins Holmwood, Harker, and Dr. Seward in battling Dracula’s Brides.
+Dracula soon appears before Mina, who chooses to follow the creature she loves into darkness (“At Last”).
+However, upon hearing the death cries of his Brides, Dracula realizes that Mina would share their fate if she becomes a vampire.
+Unable to condemn her to such an existence, he relinquishes his own desire.

-Knowing that her only salvation is his demise, Dracula asks Mina to release him from his doomed existence with a Bowie knife he took from Morris.
-With tears running down her face, she fulfills her lover's last wish, just before the hunters return.
-Harker finds his wife cradling the body of Dracula in her arms as it crumbles to dust ("Finale: There's Always A Tomorrow").
+Knowing that only his death can save her, Dracula asks Mina to release him from his cursed immortality using a Bowie knife taken from Morris.
+Weeping, Mina fulfills her lover's final wish just as the hunters return.
+Harker finds his wife cradling Dracula’s body as it disintegrates into dust. (“Finale: There’s Always a Tomorrow”).